Gholson Nature Park: Rare Plant Hikes Through the Seasons

 Chattahoochee Landing Park at the beginning of RiverTrek 2016.
 The half-bridge in front of the Highway 90 bridge is what is left of a CCC bridge built in the 1930s.

 To cool themselves off after hard days at work, they built a pool to capture the stream of a magnitude four spring in town.
-A small opening in a concrete wall around the pool allows the spring water to flow back into its run, a small creek that flows through the park and into an Apalachicola River floodplain forest.
+A small opening in a concrete wall around the pool allows the spring water to flow back into its run, a small creek that creeps through the park and into an Apalachicola River floodplain forest.
 They may well have followed a trail from the bridge to the spring that was walkable before Hurricane Michael.

 As you can see, the pool is not currently swimmable, and their ruins add ambience to the trail.